simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     you should configure [NameID generation filters](./saml:nameid)
     on your IdP.

-:   Note that the value set here will be added to the metadata generated for this IdP,
+:   Note that the value(s) set here will be added to the metadata generated for this IdP,
     in the `NameIDFormat` element.

 `RegistrationInfo`